 Their mission is to be “a comfortable, accessible place for poetry — a library and meeting place which invites poets and the public to step into the living tradition of poetry.
 Poets House seeks to document the wealth and diversity of modern poetry, to stimulate dialogue on issues of poetry in culture, and to cultivate a wider audience for poetry.”
 Read More→

 Orchard House, best known as the home in which Louisa May Alcott wrote Little Women, is a literary site that’s a must-do for devotees of this classic American author.
 It’s a contemplative and rich experience, and a must-do pilgrimage for anyone who loves this iconic American author.

 The house, located in Concord, Massachusetts (within an hour of Boston) opened its doors to the public in 1911, some 23 years after the deaths of Louisa May and her father, the noted philosopher, educator (and, it could be argued, ne’er-do-well) Amos Bronson Alcott.
 Orchard House can be seen via a docent-led tour lasting about an hour.
 The Alcott family comes to life through the tour guide’s narrative, and questions are cheerfully answered along the way.

 As a regular visitor to the Berkshires, one of my favorite places to visit is The Mount in Lenox, the stately mansion designed and built by Edith Wharton, who took possession of it in 1902.
-Though she didn’t live here long — only 10 years or so — it was during these years that she wrote her breakaway first novel, The House of Mirth (1905) and the haunting classic, Ethan Frome (1911).
-Read More→
+Though she didn’t live here long — only ten years or so — it was in that interlude that she wrote her breakaway first novel, The House of Mirth (1905) and the haunting classic, Ethan Frome (1911).

 Here are 6 homes of classic women authors in New England.
 They prererve the lives and legacies of Harriet Beecher Stowe, Louisa May Alcott, Emily Dickinson, Edith Wharton, Edna St. Vincent Millay, and Sarah Orne Jewett.
 Visit them one at a time, group two on a weekend trip, or do them all on a multi-day loop.
 Make sure to link through to get all the information on visiting, as some of these aren’t open year round.